Service Level Agreement

 Article 1.
 Applicability

-1. The Agreement applies to this SLA.
+- The Agreement applies to this SLA.

-2. If provisions of the SLA prove to be in conflict with a provision of the Agreement, general terms and conditions, and/or other documents, the content of the SLA shall prevail regarding the Service Levels to be provided by MedGuide and associated remedies (regardless of the order of precedence stated in other documents).
+- If provisions of the SLA prove to be in conflict with a provision of the Agreement, general terms and conditions, and/or other documents, the content of the SLA shall prevail regarding the Service Levels to be provided by MedGuide and associated remedies (regardless of the order of precedence stated in other documents).
 This can only be deviated from expressly and in writing.
 MedGuide is never liable for damages due to failure to achieve the Service Levels.

-3. MedGuide will endeavor to perform the Service Levels in accordance with this SLA.
+- MedGuide will endeavor to perform the Service Levels in accordance with this SLA.

-4. The Service Recipient shall provide all cooperation requested by MedGuide to enable MedGuide to provide the Service Levels agreed in this SLA, including the timely, complete, and truthful provision of information deemed necessary or desirable by MedGuide and the temporary suspension of use of the Service by the Service Recipient if, in MedGuide's opinion, this is necessary or desirable.
+- The Service Recipient shall provide all cooperation requested by MedGuide to enable MedGuide to provide the Service Levels agreed in this SLA, including the timely, complete, and truthful provision of information deemed necessary or desirable by MedGuide and the temporary suspension of use of the Service by the Service Recipient if, in MedGuide's opinion, this is necessary or desirable.

-5. In the absence of the required cooperation, MedGuide may suspend or limit the provision of Service Levels.
+- In the absence of the required cooperation, MedGuide may suspend or limit the provision of Service Levels.

-6. MedGuide cannot be obliged to provide Service Levels regarding software or hardware that was not delivered to the Service Recipient by MedGuide itself.
+- MedGuide cannot be obliged to provide Service Levels regarding software or hardware that was not delivered to the Service Recipient by MedGuide itself.

-8. MedGuide's data is leading, subject to evidence to the contrary from the Service Recipient.
+- MedGuide's data is leading, subject to evidence to the contrary from the Service Recipient.

-9. MedGuide does not guarantee that the Application functions properly in conjunction with all types of software, web browsers, or equipment and may attach certain conditions and costs to this.
-The Service Recipient must ensure that the web browser is supported by its own supplier and that it connects to and is supported by the Application.
+- MedGuide does not guarantee that the Service functions properly in conjunction with all types of software, web browsers, or equipment and may attach certain conditions and costs to this.
+The Service Recipient must ensure that the web browser is supported by its own supplier and that it connects to and is supported by the Service.
 This is a requirement for the service provision by MedGuide.
-If a version of the Service Recipient's web browser is no longer supported by its own supplier or does not align with the Application, this will result in custom work for MedGuide.
+If a version of the Service Recipient's web browser is no longer supported by its own supplier or does not align with the Service, this will result in custom work for MedGuide.
 In such a case, MedGuide is entitled to charge the associated costs in accordance with Article 8.
 If an outdated web browser version of the Service Recipient causes a malfunction, this shall never be at MedGuide's expense.
 The specific requirements regarding the web browser, software, etc., will be further disclosed by MedGuide.

 Article 2.
 Data Submission

-1. The import format agreed between Parties is fixed after the first test file has been coordinated.
+- The import format agreed between Parties is fixed after the first test file has been coordinated.
 All subsequent uploads must meet exactly the same parameters regarding, among other things:

-• Format: CSV
+- Format: CSV

-• Separator (preferably |)
+- Separator (preferably |)

-• String delimiter (preferably ")
+- String delimiter (preferably ")

-• Encoding (standard UTF-8 with BOM)
+- Encoding (standard UTF-8 with BOM)

-• Column layout and names (note case sensitivity)
+- Column layout and names (note case sensitivity)

-• Field formats and lengths
+- Field formats and lengths

-2. The Service Recipient is responsible for compliance with the provisions of Article 2.1.
+- The Service Recipient is responsible for compliance with the provisions of Article 2.1.
 Importing and processing Files is an automated process.
 Processing takes place in accordance with a schedule previously disclosed by MedGuide.
 The Service Recipient is responsible for the timely placement of import files and for the quality of the submitted data.
 The Service Recipient always guarantees the accuracy of the submitted data (regardless of the method of submission).
 If problems arise or adjustments must be made due to late or incorrect submission, deviations in the import of files, or submission of incorrect data, all resulting damage and costs are at the risk and expense of the Service Recipient.
 MedGuide is never liable for damages in such a case.
 All necessary Corrective Maintenance will be charged to the Service Recipient in accordance with the rates in the SLA, and the Service Levels included in the SLA do not apply to this.

 Article 3.
 Availability of the MedGuide Platform